2027 Election: 3 Things That Could Happen if Peter Obi Steps Down for Atiku

 Atiku's camp determined ahead of 2027

-Earlier, Legit.ng reported that 'Demola Olarewaju, special assistant, digital media strategy to former Vice President (VP) Atiku, said should his principal withdraw from the 2027 presidential race and endorse Obi, President Tinubu “will sweep the north”.
+Earlier, Legit.ng reported that 'Demola Olarewaju, special assistant, digital media strategy to Atiku, said that should his principal withdraw from the 2027 presidential race and endorse Obi, Tinubu “will sweep the north”.

-Olarewaju stated that the recently-held by-elections are proof that political leverage is personal and not transferable.
+Olarewaju stated that the recently held by-elections were proof that political leverage is personal and not transferable.

 Juxtaposing it with the opposition alliance, Olarewaju explained that he disagrees with the notion that Obi does not need to be on the ballot in the 2027 presidential election.